Priyatama

+According to film expert Rajesh Subramanian producer T C Dewan in a foul mood rejected the song Koi roko na stating its rubbish.
+He spoke harshly to lyricist Yogesh Gaur which hurt the writer deeply.
+Although Dewan later apologised Yogesh walked out of the film never fo work again with him.
+Song writer Anjaan stepped in to pen the remaining songs.
+Ironically Koi roko na sung by Kishore Kumar became a chartbuster.

 Plot

-Ravi (Jeetendra) and Dolly (Neetu Singh) live in Bombay with their respective best friends, Vicky (Rakesh Roshan) and Renu (Asha Sachdev).
-The two get married after the concurrence of Dolly's father, Justice Sinha (Utpal Dutt).
-However, their pre-marriage romance is unable to withstand the pressures of matrimony with bliss and harmony giving way to bouts of doubt and misunderstanding, leading to the filing of divorce proceedings through their respective lawyers, Kaantewal (I.S.
-Johar) and Rustomjee (Asrani).
+Ravi and Dolly live in Bombay with their best friends, Vicky and Renu.
+The two get married after the concurrence of Dolly's father, Justice Sinha.
+However, their pre-marriage romance is unable to withstand the pressures of matrimony with bliss and harmony, giving way to bouts of doubt and misunderstanding, leading to the filing of divorce proceedings through their respective lawyers, Kaantewal and Rustomjee.

 Desperate efforts by Vicky and Renu to prevent the estranged couple from splitting are to no avail.
 Events take a turn when Justice Sinha visits them ostensibly for treatment of his heart ailment forcing the two to act like a happily married couple to avoid causing him any distress.
 The retired judge sees through the charade and tries to mend their relationship.